Atticus29/pcc_biology_112/README.md

 NOTE:  Students must pass BI 112 with a C or above to be admitted into courses for which BI 112 is a prerequisite.

-Grade calculations:  Please check on TODO D2L to make sure your grades are entered and correct.
+Grade calculations:  Please check on D2L to make sure your grades are entered correctly.
 If there are any discrepancies, please contact me immediately.
-I recommend you keep all of your returned tests and assignments in case a problem arises.
+I recommend you keep all of your returned tests and assignments in case a problem arises; instructors make mistakes all of the time!

 |Item|Details|Total Points|
 |:---:|:---:|:---:|